|Rugby World Cup Pool A: Japan v Scotland|

 |Coverage: Live on BBC Radio Scotland, Radio 5 Live, plus text updates on the BBC Sport website and app.|

-Scotland must now take four more points than Japan to progress to the quarter finals.
+If the match gets the green light, Scotland must take four more points than the host nation to progress to the quarter finals.

 The New Zealand v Italy and England v France games scheduled for Saturday were cancelled.

 World Rugby rules state that "where a pool match cannot be commenced on the day in which it is scheduled, it shall not be postponed to the following day and shall be considered as cancelled.
 In such situations, the result shall be allocated two points each and no score registered".